-During junior and senior year I designed front pages weekly at the Ball State Daily News student newspaper.
+During my junior and senior year I designed front pages weekly at The Ball State Daily News student newspaper.
 On print nights I conceptualized stories, wrote headlines, and chose photos or created illustrations.
 The front page on body camera footage won second place in the student category for the Columbia Scholastic Press Association Gold Circle Awards.
 The Build-a-Beard front page won second place for illustration in the Indiana Collegiate Press Association student awards.

 BSU SPJ Campaign